dward2/BME547/Lectures/intro_to_git.md

 $ ls
 first/  updated_ssh/
 ```
-A new subfolder is created called "updated_ssh".
+A new subdirectory is created called "updated_ssh".
 If I wanted to use a different
-name for the local folder, I could add an optional folder name after the URL.
+name for the local folder, I could add an optional directory name after the URL.
 For example:  `git clone git@github.com:dward2/updated_ssh.git ssh_example`

-You can now switch into this folder to use the repository.
+You can now switch into this directory to use the repository.
 You will see that
 the "README.md" file from GitHub can now be found in your local repository.

 ## Push and Pull